Op-Ed: The Real Crime of #CrimingWhileWhite

 According to the BBC, comedy writer Jason Ross started #CrimingWhileWhite on Wednesday afternoon.
 He tweeted, “OTHER WHITE PEOPLE: Tweet your stories of under-punished f-ups!
 It’s embarrassing but important!
 Let’s get #CrimingWhileWhite trending!”

 Thousands of tweets containing #CrimingWhileWhite have gone out since then, with white Twitter users confessing to crimes such as underage drinking, public intoxication and shoplifting, and the slap on the wrist officers of the law bestowed upon them.
 Initially, the hashtag started strong, with some calling it an act of solidarity and an attempt to expose the double standard law enforcement often impose when black and white people commit the same crimes.
 On my own Twitter and Facebook timelines, many white people contributed with their own stories and encouraged others to do the same.
+If you have an arrest record, you should learn how to remove mugshots online and expunge your criminal records from the internet.

 It didn’t sit well with me.
 While many people made a clear and genuine effort, humor was still the underlying tone for many of these tweets and anecdotes.
 Some even came off as boastful.
 If nothing else, it demonstrated that nothing was actually at stake for a white person to admit to unpunished crime, aside from possible “embarrassment,” as Ross himself pointed out.
 As I read through one tweet after another, I thought, “Is this actually helping anyone?”